micharbet/CLE/doc/TipsAndTweaks.md

 Add module 'git' and use new function 'gicwb':
 ```
    cle mod add git
-   cle p3 '\w%cy:$(gicwb) %cW>'
+   cle p3 '\w%cy:$(gicwb) %c3>'
 ```
-The `gicwb` simply executes `git symbolic-ref --short HEAD` whenever there is `.git` directory underneath.
-Note, this is not CLE feature!
-Pure bash is able to execute commands within prompt string if there is something like:
+New function `gicwb` simply executes `git symbolic-ref --short HEAD` whenever there is `.git` directory underneath.
+Following items are in the example above
-`PS1='string $(the_command) other string'` In the example above there are following items:
 - `\w` stand for displaying of current working directory (regular bash)
 - `$cy` is CLE enhancement for switching to yellow color
 - `:` nothing more than a colon, just the character
 - `$(gicwb)` runs the function
-- `%cW` switch color to bright white
+- `%c3` switch color back to defined for prompt part 3
-- `>` prompt character, i do not like default dollar, feel free to use regular bash's '\$' instead
+- `>` prompt character, instead default bash's '\$'

+Note, this is not CLE feature!
+Pure bash is able to execute commands within prompt string if the command is enclosed like following `$(cmd)`

 ### Change dark grey of status part